ch-und/celestia-pfb-ui/Readme.md

 # Celestia Task: Create an UI for Submitting PFB Transactions

 Let's create an UI for Submitting PFB Transactions with me.
+You can read about other tasks [on My Medium](https://medium.com/@batuoc90)

 ## Prerequisites
 To perform this task, you must first run a lightnode.
 Step by step installation instructions can be found **[here](https://docs.celestia.org/nodes/light-node/)**